 - The Judges value comprehensive, clear, well thought out entries.

-- ROUND 1: The Submission Forms are sent to the judges after the close date of 15 May.
+- ROUND 1: The Submission Forms are sent to the judges after the close date of 15 July.
 The judges review and score each submission against the criteria and then meet to moderate their scores and select the finalists.
 All entrants will be contacted and advised if they have been selected as a finalist or not.
+Finalists will be announced at the Virtual CIO Summit on 25 August.
+All Finalists will be invited to attend.

-- ROUND 2: Finalists will be invited to an interview with the judges on the 20, 21, 22 or 23 July.
+- ROUND 2: Finalists will be invited to a video interview with the judges in October 2020.
 Please ensure you have a representative of your entry available for the interview if you are chosen as a finalist.

 - If you have entered a team category we encourage you to bring up to 5 team members.